Peter Pan copyright

 Who owns the copyright to Peter Pan?

-J M Barrie gifted the rights to Peter Pan to Great Ormond Street Hospital in 1929.
-Over the years, this generous gift has provided a significant source of income to help support the work of the hospital, and to help provide seriously ill children with the best chance to fulfil their potential.
+JM Barrie gifted the rights to Peter Pan to Great Ormond Street Hospital (GOSH) in 1929.
+Over the years, this generous gift has provided vital support for the hospital’s work, helping to give seriously ill children lives that are fuller, funner and longer.

 Copyright Designs and Patents Act

-The copyright first expired in the UK (and the rest of Europe) in 1987, 50 years after Barrie’s death.
+The original copyright for Peter Pan expired in the UK and Europe in 1987, 50 years after Barrie’s death.

 Copyright in UK and Europe